knoepfel/meld-serial/analysis/serial_node_timing.md

 ![](serial_node_timing_files/figure-commonmark/fig-thread-busy-1.png)

 Figure 1: Task execution timeline, showing when each thread is busy and what it is doing.
-This workflow was run on a 12-core Mac laptop.
+This workflow was run on a 12-core laptop, using 12 threads.

 </div>